Combing Oakland for the Top Taco Truck

 TAKAHASHI: One fan who understands the outsiders' relationship with taco trucks is 29-year-old artist Ajinay Moss(ph).
 He's half black and half white with tastes that often lean Mexican.

-Mr. AJINAY MOSS (Artist): Where I'm from in Berkeley, there's no taco trucks.
+BLOCK: Where I'm from in Berkeley, there's no taco trucks.
 That's what got me into in them is that, you know, you could only find them in these - in the poorer areas, and they were so cheap and so good, you know?

-TAKAHASHI: For several years, Moss maintained the popular Web site that gave names, locations and personal ratings for taco trucks in Oakland.
+TAKAHASHI: For several years, Moss maintained a popular Web site that gave names, locations and personal ratings for taco trucks in Oakland.
 He's retired the site but it was an early entry in what's now a flourishing Web sub-genre devoted to mobile vendors even though - or perhaps because - some cities have tried to ban the trucks.

-Mr. MOSS: It's kind of a nerdy obsession, you know?
+BLOCK: It's kind of a nerdy obsession, you know?
 Some people collect baseball cards and collect comic books.
 I just want to photograph taco trucks.

 TAKAHASHI: Moss took his pictures and designed taco truck T-shirts and even exhibited paintings of taco trucks at local galleries.
 But not everyone could understand the obsession.

-Mr. MOSS: I would get e-mails from people that say why do you even care about this, you know, like they're roach coaches.
+BLOCK: I would get e-mails from people that say why do you even care about this, you know, like they're roach coaches.
 I would never eat at that.

 TAKAHASHI: Moss steers his mother's Volvo station wagon through Richmond, California, another taco truck haven north of Oakland.
 He's searching for one of his trusty vendors.

-Mr. MOSS: There it goes right here - Tacos Rodriguez.
+BLOCK: There it goes right here - Tacos Rodriguez.
 Heading out the day.

 TAKAHASHI: It's elusive.
 It's like this great white whale or something.

-For NPR News, I'm Corey Takahashi.
+TAKAHASHI: For NPR News, I'm Corey Takahashi.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.